 Because many experienced travel advisors in the U.S. are reaching retirement age, about 11,500 job openings are expected to become available between 2014 and 2024 to help replace them.5

-Travel advisor schools also frequently teach students how to communicate effectively, market their services, use computerized reservation systems, and stay on top of domestic and international travel regulations.
+Travel agent schools also frequently teach students how to communicate effectively, market their services, use computerized reservation systems, and stay on top of domestic and international travel regulations.
 In addition, some programs offer more in-depth education related to different global regions, tourist destinations, and types of attractions.

-California's Seller of Travel (SOT) laws and regulations
+- California's Seller of Travel (SOT) laws and regulations

-Florida's Sellers of Travel laws
+- Florida's Sellers of Travel laws

-Iowa's Travel Agency Registration laws
+- Iowa's Travel Agency Registration laws

-Washington's Sellers of Travel laws
+- Washington's Sellers of Travel laws

-Hawaii's Travel Agency Licensing requirements
+- Hawaii's Travel Agency Licensing requirements

-At the federal level, no licensing requirements exist.
-But keep in mind that some local municipalities do have laws that can affect travel advisors.
+At the federal level, no licensing requirements exist, but keep in mind that some local municipalities do have laws that can affect travel advisors.
 Regardless, it is often a good idea to consult with a travel attorney in order to ensure that you will be in compliance with any laws that could affect you.
 That's especially true if you intend on opening your own travel agency or selling travel across state lines or to people in other countries.

 Travel Advisor Certification